wp-plugins/optin-forms/readme.txt

 * First version!

 == Upgrade Notice ==

+= 1.1.3 =
+Fixed responsive design for the second form and added the Spanish translation for the plugin.

 = 1.1.2 =
 Fixed responsive design for all form designs and included the option to open form submissions in a new window.